Giovanni Scifoni

-He debuted in cinema with the Cannes-prized movie of Marco Tullio Giordana La meglio gioventù (The Best of Youth), acting as Berto.
+He debuted in cinema with the Cannes-prized movie of Marco Tullio Giordana The Best of Youth (The Best of Youth), acting as Berto.

 The first starring role was in Mio figlio, followed by its sequel Io e mio figlio - Nuove storie per il commissario Vivaldi.
 Then followed several fiction movies.

-As a theater actor and writer he got the "Golden Graal" prize "Astro Nascente del Teatro" in 2011.
+As a theater actor and writer, he got the "Golden Graal" prize "Astro Nascente del Teatro" in 2011.